 CBD works by attaching to receptors that impact immune function, pain and the body’s endocannabinoid system – a group of neurotransmitters and receptors.
 The human body naturally produces endocannabinoids that impact the body and brain, and it helps regulate things like sleep, pain sensation, mood and appetite.

-- Inflammation: CBD has anti-inflammatory properties that help reduce acne and a host of other health problems, such as nausea and lethargy caused by chemotherapy treatments or pain from rheumatoid arthritis, among others.
+- Inflammation: CBD has possible anti-inflammatory properties that may help reduce acne and a host of other health problems, such as nausea and lethargy caused by chemotherapy treatments or pain from rheumatoid arthritis, among others.

 - Neuropathic pain (pain from damaged nerves)